mikaelri/CSB-Project-1/README.md

 # CSB-Project-1

-This is still work in progress still so the instructions might not be up-to-date.
+This is still work in progress so the instructions might not be up-to-date.

 This is is a course project for cyber security base project 1: https://cybersecuritybase.mooc.fi/module-3.1